iLLaVA: An Image is Worth Fewer Than 1/3 Input Tokens in Large Multimodal Models: Introduction

 \section{Introduction}

-Over the past several years, Large Vision-Language Models (LVLMs)~\cite{li2024llava,wang2024qwen2} have demonstrated tremendous progress and enabled promising applications in various downstream tasks including cross-model retrieval~\cite{dzabraev2021mdmmt, kim2021vilt,radford2021learning,gabeur2020multi}, image captioning~\cite{li2022grounded,alayrac2022flamingo} and image/video generation~\cite{li2022blip,li2023blip}.
-Within these impressive models, images are usually first divided into patches and then transformed into token sequences, finally fed into a Large Language Model (LLM) and concatenated with system prompts and user instructions to generate the desired textual outputs.
+Over the past several years, Large Vision-Language Models (LVLMs)~\cite{li2024onevision,bai2025qwen2,chen2024expanding} have demonstrated tremendous progress and enabled promising applications in various downstream tasks including cross-model retrieval~\cite{alayrac2022flamingo,li2023blip}, medical image analysis~\cite{li2024onevision,saab2024capabilities}, and video understanding~\cite{maaz2023video,wang2024internvideo2}.
+Within these impressive models, images are usually first divided into patches and then transformed into token sequences, finally fed into a Large Language Model (LLM) and concatenated with text instructions to generate the desired textual outputs.
 The direct combination of image tokens and textual contexts already shows impressive performance over a broad range of tasks, which enables the emergence of powerful AI tools like GPT-4o, Gemini 1.5 pro, DALL$\cdot$E3 and Kling.

-However, the surge of these models also faces severe challenges in computational complexity and computing resources in real life.
-As they usually rely on the self/cross-attention operations to model input information, the inherent $\mathcal{O}(n^2)$ computational complexity of attention operations corresponding to input tokens introduces heavy computations.
-Moreover, when faced with image/video inputs, the transformed image input sequences always own thousands or ten thousands of tokens, which further drastically increase the computational burden.
-In practice, inference with a LVLM with 34B size would need around 80GB memory~\cite{xu2024slowfast}, which is unavailable for many institutions with limited computing resources in real-world scenarios.
-The slow inference speed for LVLMs also poses substantial concerns in cases requiring fast responses~\cite{chen2024image,han2024free} for real-time processing.
-Thus, to promote the inference efficiency of LVLMs is of great significance in real-world scenarios.
+Despite their remarkable success, LVLMs face severe challenges in terms of computational complexity and resource demands.
+These models typically rely on self/cross-attention mechanisms to capture input information.
+However, the inherent $\mathcal{O}(n^2)$ complexity of attention operations makes computation scale quadratically with the number of tokens.
+For image and video inputs, which can easily expand into thousands or even tens of thousands of tokens, this burden becomes especially prohibitive.
+In practice, running inference with a 34B-parameter LVLM can require around 80GB of memory~\cite{xu2024slowfast}, far exceeding the capacity of many institutions with limited computing infrastructure.
+Moreover, the slow inference speed of LVLMs raises serious concerns for applications demanding real-time or near-real-time responses~\cite{chen2024image,yang2025visionzip}.
+Therefore, improving the inference efficiency of LVLMs is not only a technical necessity but also a critical step for enabling their widespread deployment in real-world scenarios.